hammaad90/firebasePoc/README.md

-# firebasePoc
+# Autentication with firebase and Social Login with firebase
 # TO Start project
-npm install
+1.npm install
-npm run start
+2.npm run start